dnsimple/dnsimple-support/content/articles/changing-domain-contact.md

 Some TLDs require extra steps before authorizing a registrant change.

-1. On the domain details page, click the <label>Registration</label> link.
+1. On the domain details page, click the **Registration** tab on the left side.

     ![Domain registration details](/files/domain-registration-details.png)

 1. If action is required, the card displaying the contact information of your domain will show a list of instructions that need to be completed for the registrant change to succeed.
-If you want to cancel the change, click <label>Cancel change</label>.
+If you want to cancel the change, click **Cancel change**.

     ![Contact change pending](/files/contact-change-monitor.png)